kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 Open [https://colab.research.google.com/](https://colab.research.google.com/) (and sign in with your Google account if you haven't already).

 Afterwards, open a notebook (the dialog appears automatically or click on File -> Open Notebook) and select `GitHub` in the dialog.
-Then, provide the URL of this repository as the `GitHub URL`, which is `https://github.com/kfjml/Skyrmion-U-Net-Hands-On-Session`, and select one of the two notebooks, `Prediction.ipynb` (the slightly more important notebook) or `Training.ipynb`.
+Then, provide the URL of this repository as the `GitHub URL`, which is `https://github.com/kfjml/Skyrmion-U-Net-Hands-On-Session`, and select one of the two notebooks, `Prediction_tutorial.ipynb` (the slightly more important notebook) or `Training_tutorial.ipynb`.
 After that, the notebook opens.

 Select `Runtime` -> `Change runtime type` and choose `T4 GPU`.
 This will attempt to execute the session on the GPU.
 It may happen that later on, you receive a message that the GPU is not available.
 In this case, in the free version, which is completely sufficient for the hands-on session, the execution will be done only on the CPU, although execution on the GPU is much faster (the notebooks have been designed so that execution on the CPU should also work).
 Now, when you execute the first cell, the runtime begins (which can last approximately 2 hours).
 You **must** execute this cell at the beginning or just before the start of the hands-on session because important packages will be installed. (for the execution of a cell: when a cell is selected, press shift+enter or click the run button (play button symbol)).
 The installation takes some time, and after that, you need to restart the session (which is also indicated to you).
 After restarting the session, you must execute the first cell again.
 Then, you can also execute the other cells.

-You need to perform each step for both Jupyter Notebooks (`Prediction.ipynb` and `Training.ipynb`) shortly before the start of the hands-on session (or if you want to execute these notebooks via Colab outside the hands-on session, what you are welcome to do).
+You need to perform each step for both Jupyter Notebooks (`Prediction_tutorial.ipynb` and `Training_tutorial.ipynb`) shortly before the start of the hands-on session (or if you want to execute these notebooks via Colab outside the hands-on session, what you are welcome to do).

-If you have access to the `T4 GPU`, you can execute the second part of `Training.ipynb`, where a large U-Net is trained on a large dataset.
+If you have access to the `T4 GPU`, you can execute the second part of `Training_tutorial.ipynb`, where a large U-Net is trained on a large dataset.
 For this, a large GPU is required, and the `T4 GPU` is perfectly suitable for this task.
 This is also a practical tool if you want to train a large network on your own large dataset after the hands-on session and do not have a GPU device available.

 ### 7 Further informations